Lucky (Waiting for Godot)

 Lucky is a character from Samuel Beckett's Waiting for Godot.
 He is a slave to the character Pozzo.

 Lucky is unique in a play where most of the characters talk incessantly: he only utters two sentences, one of which is more than seven hundred words long (the monologue).
 Lucky suffers at the hands of Pozzo willingly and without hesitation.
-He is "tied" (a favourite theme in Godot) to Pozzo by a ridiculously long rope in the first act, and then a similarly ridiculous short rope in the second act.
+He is "tied" (a key theme in Godot) to Pozzo by a ridiculously long rope in the first act, and then a similarly ridiculous short rope in the second act.
 Both tie around his neck.
 When he is not serving Pozzo, he usually stands in one spot drooling, or sleeping if he stands there long enough.
 His props include a picnic basket, a coat, and a suitcase full of sand.

 Interpretation

 Lucky's place in Waiting for Godot has been heavily debated.
 Even his name is somewhat elusive.
 Some have marked him as "lucky" because he is "lucky in the context of the play."
 He does not have to search for things to occupy his time, which is a major pastime of the other characters.
 Pozzo tells him what to do, he does it, and is therefore lucky because his actions are determined absolutely.
 Beckett asserted, however, that he is lucky because he has "no expectations".